Jump directly to main navigation Jump directly to content Jump to sub navigation

 The award is worth 2000 Euros.
 It is awarded every two years and presented at the respective annual meeting of the DZG.

-The Werner-Rathmeyer-Award is given in recognition of an excepionally original study in Zoology entered in the young scientists‘ Jugend-forscht-competition.
+The Werner-Rathmayer-Award is given in recognition of an excepionally original study in Zoology entered in the young scientists‘ Jugend-forscht-competition.
 It is worth 500 Euros and includes an invitation to the annual meeting of the DZG.